feophan/tenguesta_ngoldorinwa/docs/syntx/case/all.md

 ## Allative of Time

-!!! tip
 In the domain of time, the use of the allative is restricted to those expressions where both the starting point and the endpoint are mentioned.
 For instance, if we want to say 'from Monday to Friday', we will use the allative as in `izilyallo valanyanna`, but if we just want to mention the endpoint, the use of the allative is not allowed; instead, the adposition `tenna` *until* is used.
-Therefore, *until tomorrow* is translated as `tenna enar`.
+Therefore, *until tomorrow* is translated as `tenna enar`[^3].

 ## Allative of Purpose